Discipline in middle school or high school

 • Of acts of serious injury to persons or property

-• Risk to the serenity of the council, the order or safety of the establishment
+• Risk to the serenity of the council, the order or security of the establishment.

 Your child must have been definitively excluded of a school or have been the subject of criminal proceedings for the same facts.